yeonkiim/seungyeonkim.github.io/projects/homelessness/index.md

 As the housing market continues to evolve rapidly, the capacity of temporary shelters and support services remains insufficient to meet growing needs.

-In response, greater emphasis should be placed on pursuing more sustainable models, such as **Housing First**, which prioritizes providing permanent housing as the foundation for long-term stability and recovery.
+In response, greater emphasis should be placed on pursuing more sustainable models, such as Housing First, which prioritizes providing permanent housing as the foundation for long-term stability and recovery.

 Other policy approaches that address the deeper, structural causes of homelessness must also be considered to achieve lasting impact.